 Some tactics I’ve found to be effective for overcoming physical barriers are:

-- Hop on a video or phone call to talk through complex issues
+- Hop on a video conference call or phone call to talk through complex issues

 - Provide feedback on a call or in-person as much as possible